• Home

 2. Doctors are now experimenting with new forms of treatment for PTSD.
 The latest treatment is called a stellate ganglion block, which is an injection of anesthetic into the neck.
 This shot is meant to “reset the nervous system” and helps to alleviate anxiety.
 The treatment is currently in the early stages of development.
 Click here to learn more.

-3. Southcoasttoday.com reports that Americans are four times more likely to experience anxiety or depression when compared to people that live in other countries, like Mexico for example.
+3. Southcoasttoday.com reports that Americans are four times more likely to experience anxiety or depression when compared to people who live in other countries, like Mexico for example.
 In fact, the article states that almost 95% of Mexicans that live in Mexico have never had anxiety or depression.

 Worry